Goodie01/wellington-water/README.md

 ![A graph showing a slow, but steady, decline, with a small bump in November of 2023](resources/img.png)

-With more data comes new conclusion.
-The numbers are once again moving away from 3000, this is as a frustrating reversal of a previous trend.
+With more data comes new conclusions.
+The numbers are once again moving upwards, this is as a frustrating reversal of a previous promising trend.

 ~~Overall it appears as though there is a slow, but steady, decline in the over all leak count over the last 3 months.~~